AI Agents

 At the core of WordPress 7.0 is the AI Client — a provider-agnostic infrastructure layer that lets any WordPress plugin, theme, or custom code interact with large language models (LLMs) in a standardised way.

 Until now, every plugin that wanted AI functionality had to build its own integration.
 Each one connected to OpenAI (or another provider) independently, managed its own API keys, and created its own abstractions.
-The result: fragmentation, duplication, and a mess of incompatible implementations across your WordPress ecosystem.
+The result: fragmentation, duplication, and a mess of incompatible implementations.

 The new AI Client changes this by providing a single, consistent interface that all WordPress code can use.
 Developers build once; the ecosystem benefits everywhere.